The-Blooket-Hacks/Blooket-Hacks/README.md

 - When the file select window appears, choose the folder you downloaded.
 - Restart Chrome and open the Blooket website.
 - Login and navigate to the dashboard, where more buttons will appear on the sidebar.
+- Click on scripts or themes and then you can install one!

 <!-- CONTACT -->